ahlstromcj/seq66/README.md

         *   Replaced the --inspect option with --session-tag to allow easy changing to another setup specified in sessions.rc.
         *   Added showing program changes in slot button.
+        *   Added showing text events in the data pane.
     *   Version 0.99.10:
         *   Issue #117 Option to close pattern windows with esc key.
 Must be enabled via a 'usr' option first.